Amanda R. Greene

 “Legitimacy without Liberalism: A Defense of Max Weber’s Standard of Political Legitimacy”.
 2017.
 Analyse und Kritik 39(2): 295–323.

 “Tolerating Hate in the Name of Democracy.”
 2017.
-The Modern Law Review 80 (4): 746–65. [with R. M. Simpson]
+The Modern Law Review 80 (4): 746–65.
+[With Robert M. Simpson]

 “Consent and Political Legitimacy.”
 2016.
 Oxford Studies in Political Philosophy 2: 71–97.